WICG/shared-storage/README.md

 #### Event Level Reporting
-In the long term we'd like all reporting via Shared Storage to happen via the Private Aggregation output gate.
-We understand that in the short term it may be necessary for the industry to continue to use event-level reporting as they transition to aggregate reporting.
+In the long term we'd like all reporting via Shared Storage to happen via the Private Aggregation output gate (or some additional noised reporting gate).
+We understand that in the short term it may be necessary for the industry to continue to use event-level reporting as they transition to more private reporting.
+Event-level reporting for content selection (`selectURL()`) will be available until at least 2026, and we will provide substantial notice for developers before the transition takes place.

 Event level reports work in a way similar to how they work in FLEDGE.
 First, when calling selectURL, the caller adds a `reportingMetadata` optional dict to the URLs that they wish to send reports for, such as:
 ```javascript